 As a Church School, we place a strong emphasis on creating and sustaining an ethos based on Christian principles.
-Care, understanding and respect for each other are paramount and we aim to nurture and develop positive spiritual, moral, social and cultural attitudes within our school community.
+Care, understanding and respect for each other underpin everything we do and we aim to nurture and develop positive spiritual, moral, social and cultural attitudes within our school community.

-Encourage a questioning and reflective approach to life
+- Encourage a questioning and reflective approach to life

-Promote British values within the curriculum: democracy; the rule of law; individual liberty; mutual respect for and tolerance of those with different faiths and beliefs.
+- Promote British values within the curriculum: democracy; the rule of law; individual liberty; mutual respect for and tolerance of those with different faiths and beliefs.

 Teaching and Learning

 - Regardless of gender, ethnicity, culture or disability, BCS children have equal opportunity within and equal access to all areas of the whole school curriculum.

 - Monitoring of attainment across the curriculum by class teachers and SLT examines differences by gender, ethnicity, age and social information.
 Reports of findings are made known to staff and governors in pupil progress meetings and governance committee meetings.

 - We celebrate the fact that some of our children speak more than one language.
 We carefully monitor and track the progress of pupils with English as an Additional Language (EAL) to ensure that their access to the curriculum is unimpeded, whilst recognising recognise that they may require additional support to acquire the same competence in English as in their home language(s).

 - Efforts are made to recognise gender or race issues in both our teaching and learning materials and our teaching styles and to engage in frank discussions regarding these issues with the children (at an age-appropriate level).

 - Materials and resources are carefully selected for all areas of the curriculum so as to avoid stereotypes